At which campus can I study this program?

 Available at the following campuses: University Park

 This option provides applied interdisciplinary training in the foundations of the scientific understanding of exercise and health through the lifespan.
-Students identify one of two areas of emphasis that are certification-based and practice-oriented: (a) courses and practical experiences directed toward certification by organizations such as the American College of Sports Medicine (ACSM) or the National Strength and Conditioning Association (NSCA), or (b) a series of courses and student teaching leading to teacher certification.
-In order to qualify for the teacher certification track, students must meet the requirements mandated by the Pennsylvania Department of Education (PDE).
-PDE requirements can be found at https://hhd.psu.edu/kines/undergraduate/major-kinesiology/options/applied-exercise-health.
+Students select one of two areas of emphasis that are certification-based and practice-oriented: (a) courses and practical experiences directed toward certification by organizations such as the American College of Sports Medicine (ACSM) or the National Strength and Conditioning Association (NSCA), or (b) health and physical education; a series of courses and student teaching leading to teacher certification.
 The completion of the Applied Exercise and Health Option will prepare students to work in the private or corporate fitness arenas, community-based fitness organizations, and university or hospital settings, or be Pennsylvania certified in health and physical education (K-12) and secure teaching positions in public or private schools.

 Movement Science Option